openNDS/openNDS/docs/source/traffic.rst

 Data Rate Quotas for Individual Clients
 ---------------------------------------
-**Data Rate Quotas for individual clients** will override configured global values and are set either by BinAuth or the Authmon Daemon (fas_secure_enable level 3) - see example BinAuth script (binauth_log.sh) and example FAS script (fas-aes-https.php).
+**Data Rate Quotas for individual clients** will override configured global values and are set by ThemeSpec, BinAuth or the Authmon Daemon.

 FAS Level 3
 ===========